What is a Centurion?

 100 mile qualifying races

-Over the years, there has been a "rota" of clubs who have hosted the 100 miles.
+Traditionally over the years, there has been a "rota" of clubs who have hosted the 100 miles.
 Nowadays, many of the clubs no longer have the resources and some clubs, such as London Vidarians, have ceased to exist.
 Surrey Walking Club, renowned for it long and ultra distance members, generally host the race every four or five years and their last race was held at Lingfield in 2011.

-Other clubs have stepped forward in recent years - Colchester Harriers, Southend AC, Redcar WC, Isle of Man walkers ... to name just a few.
+Other clubs have stepped forward in recent years - Colchester Harriers, Southend AC, Redcar WC, Isle of Man/Manx walkers ... to name just a few.
 These races are recognised as qualifying by the Centurions (usually at the AGM) as long as they satisfy the appropriate criteria.

 Enormous gratitude is owed by all walkers to those clubs which, over the years, have organised qualifying races, and to all those officials, timekeepers, judges, lap recorders, feeding station helpers, and supporters who devote their weekends to making such events possible.